 $175 to $500 a year for gas heaters

-# 1. Hot water demand: How much hot water the household consumes is the most significant element in running costs.
+Firstly, to Install a Tankless water heater, how much hot water the household consumes is the most significant element in running costs.
 Clear and easy, smaller households prefer to use fewer hot water than larger households.

 Consider Noritz NR662, a water heater of 140,000 BTU.
 The Natural Gas Price Guide is $160 a year.
 The propane guide is $365, 228 per cent of the cost of natural gas.